 At A Glance

-A comprehensive list of videos that discuss how to use the different databases offered by the Mercer County Library System that could help patrons with finding that perfect job.
-The videos also offer valuable advice on how to draft an effective resume and cover letter as well as Tips on Interviewing.
+A playlist of videos that discuss how to use databases that will help you find that perfect job.
+The videos also offer valuable advice on how to draft an effective resume and cover letter as well as tips on interviewing.

 All About the Resume